Next-Level-Learning/Self-Learning-Journey/security.md

 ## 🧠 Security Best Practices

-All contributors must follow these practises:
+All contributors must follow these practices:

-- **Never commit sensitive data** such as API Keys, Passwords or Provate tokens.
+- **Never commit sensitive data** such as API Keys, Passwords or Private tokens.
 - Store all secrets securely using **Github Secrets** or environment variables.
 - Use **branch protection rules** to prevent unauthorized direct commits to protected branches.
 - Require **pull requests (PRs)** for all changes to the main branch.
-- Enable two-factor authentication (2FA) on your Github account.
+- Enable two-factor authentication (2FA) on your **Github** account.
 - Use `.gitignore` to exclude sensitive or local files.
 - Review pull requests carefully before merging.